Fawazcp/AWS_3_Tier_using_Terraform/README.md

 ### Set UP

--	Download Code from Github or using the below URLon your local
+-	Download Code from Github or using the below URL on your local

 ```
 git clone https://github.com/aws-samples/aws-three-tier-web-architecture-workshop.git